sosadtsia/bike-parts-finder/README.md

 ## Infrastructure

 The infrastructure is deployed on AWS EKS using a GitOps approach with ArgoCD.
 Kubernetes resources are managed declaratively using Helmfile.
+Client-server communications are secured using mutual TLS (mTLS) with certificates managed by cert-manager.
 See [Infrastructure README](./infra/README.md) for details.

 ## Deployment